-Are you stressed about your finances and thinking about ways to make extra cash?
+Are you stressed about your finances and looking for ways to make extra cash?
 Finding a side job can be an excellent way to boost your income and security.
 In fact, 1 in 3 Americans already have a side job.

 Side jobs are considered work that you can do in addition to your day job — but they can be much more than just ”part-time” jobs.
 The best side jobs should be flexible, allow you to work as little or as much as you'd like, and pay well for the work being done.
 After all, your time is valuable and your compensation should reflect that!